swap357/mini-interpreter/README.md

    This will output a JSON file with timing information.
 4. Inspect bytecode differences by running the GitHub Actions workflow which disassembles the samples on both Python 3.13.3 and 3.14-dev and produces a `BYTECODE_DIFF.md` report.
+The report now includes the source code of each sample for context along with the bytecode diff.
 The workflow uploads this file as the `bytecode-diffs` artifact so you can view it directly from the Actions tab.

 ## License